If you’re a SoFi member, then you should soon be issued a new debit card which also comes with new perks.

 To me those are some pretty compelling perks, especially the waived ATM fees if you travel with any frequency.

-On top of the above, SoFi Money has an excellent referral program that offers $25 both to the person opening a new SoFi Money account, and the person being referred.
-You can earn $25 when you open your account, and then start earning bonuses for referring your friends.
+On top of the above, SoFi Money has an excellent referral program that offers $25 when you’re referred and open a new SoFi Money account, and deposit $10 within the first five days.
+You can then also earn bonuses for referring friends.

-In addition to the standard SoFi Money account, there’s also SoFi Invest, which is their stock trading platform, and it also has a great referral opportunity.
-With this program both the person referring and the person being referred get $100 worth of stock trades when funding a SoFi Invest account with at least $1,000.
+In addition to the standard SoFi Money account, there’s also SoFi Invest, which is SoFi’s stock trading platform, and it also has a great referral opportunity.
+With this program, the person being referred receives $25 worth of stocks when they open a SoFi Active Invest account and fund it with at least $100.

 You can read all about that process in this post, but it’s something that I’ve done, and it took just a few minutes, and it’s something I recommend others consider as well.